 HighByte refers to its data handling technology as DataOps software.
 Harrington says, “To get the full value from analytics, data needs to be analyzed across machinery, processes, and products.
 To handle the scale of hundreds of machines and controllers—and tens of thousands of data points—a set of standard models must be established within the DataOps solution.
 The models correlate the data by machinery, process, and products and present it to the consuming applications.
 A DataOps solution must be able to integrate seamlessly with devices and data sources at the operations layer by leveraging industry standards, while providing value to business applications that conform to today’s IT best practices.”

 HighByte’s DataOps product is called the Intelligence Hub.
-Harrington says it is “the only solution on the market that combines contextualized and standardized data models with connections to industrial and IT systems, manages the flow of information, is scalable and secure, and has been developed with an edge-native approach.”
+Harrington says it is the only solution on the market that combines contextualized and standardized data models with connections to industrial and IT systems, that manages the flow of information, that is scalable and secure, and that has been developed with an edge-native approach.